University of Leeds

 Matthew Asker – PhD student (Applied Mathematics, EPSRC funded)

-From October 2021, I have been working towards obtaining my PhD in Applied Mathematics titled “Evolution of Populations in Fluctuating Environments”.
-Prior to this, I completed my undergraduate master’s degree in Theoretical Physics at the University of Manchester (2017-2021) where my master’s thesis investigated the use of modified percolation in modelling the spread of COVID-19.
-My main research interests are in mathematical biology and complex systems.
-In my current research, I am considering the interplay between ecological and evolutionary processes in well-mixed populations of bacteria, and hope to unveil some mechanisms for the promotion of co-operation as a strategy in these systems.
+I completed my undergraduate master’s degree in Theoretical Physics at the University of Manchester (2017-2021) where my master’s thesis investigated the use of modified percolation in modelling the spread of COVID-19.
+My main interests are in mathematical biology, population dynamics, and evolutionary game theory.
+In my current research, I am considering the interplay between ecological and evolutionary processes in populations of bacteria, and hope to unveil a deeper understanding of how fluctuations can impact the outcomes of such systems.
 These findings are relevant to the global issue of antimicrobial resistance (AMR), and so could have implications for the clinical use of antimicrobials.

 Professor Uwe Täuber – Collaborator (Physics, NSF)